Dealing With Employees Who Have Been Charged With A Crime

 |Date / Time:

-Because more and more employers are finding themselves faced with this dilemma, this live webinar will discuss the legal limits on what you can do when faced with this problem and will also provide useful guidelines on how best to craft workplace policies and procedures to best prepare yourself to address such situations.
+Because more and more employers are finding themselves faced with this dilemma, this webinar will include a discussion on the legal limits on what you can do when faced with this problem and will also provide useful guidelines on how best to craft workplace policies and procedures to best prepare yourself to address such situations.

 Ralph R. Smith, 3rd, Esq.